rfenouil/Pluto_CC_Docker/README.md

 Limitations
 -----------

-It is based on instructions provided by Analog Devices (AD) [here](https://wiki.analog.com/university/tools/pluto/building_the_image).

 In theory, having a docker environment setup is nice because:
  - you can directly share the binary image with others, or use it on different machines